 Storytelling with a homemade puppet show is such a creative and engaging activity for kids.
 It is wonderfully educational and even more fun when you have a song to go with the story.
 A puppet theatre gives children endless opportunity to let their imaginations go.
-It is fantastic for developing early language and literacy skills and will provide hours of constructive amusement.

 This simple but absorbing activity is just what your child needs to develop their skills for learning.
 Younger children will improvise and make up their own stories while older children can even get involved with writing full scripts and putting on little plays.
 Click here for the tutorial on how to make our Storytelling Puppet Theatre.

 Storytelling puppets : Goldilocks and the Three Bears

 Goldilocks and the Three Bears is an excellent storytelling song to start with as children often know and love this story from a very young age.
 Start by reading the fairy tale together.
 If you don’t have this one in your collection here is a lovely version for little ones.
 Once you’ve read the story, make the stick puppet characters and props.
 These have been made specially to help tell the story simply.
 You can print the characters off by clicking the image below.
 Print and mount them on card, then attach to a lolly stick or something similar.

 - To start with play with the puppets and theatre together and your little ones will soon get the idea.

 - Encourage them to experiment with different voices for each character.
 This is an excellent way to demonstrate the contrasting pitches of high and low as well as the three different sizes of big, medium and small.

 - A lovely way to tell the story is by singing the Goldilocks and the Three Bears song which is also very popular with preschoolers as an action song.
 This is perfect to sing with the puppet theatre as it prompts little ones with the order and sequence of events in the story.